 4. CONCLUSION

-This study highlights the significant variation in characters for screening against drought tolerance among 50 green gram genotypes, emphasizing the importance of root architecture and proline accumulation in withstanding moisture stress.
-Genotypes with longer roots and higher proline levels, such as IC 395518, ML 1415 and Co 8 showed greater drought resilience, suggesting their potential for breeding programs aimed at improving green gram productivity under adverse environmental conditions.
-The study's findings provide valuable insights for developing drought-tolerant varieties, crucial for enhancing crop yields in the face of unpredictable weather patterns and climate change, ultimately contributing to sustainable agriculture and food security.
+This study highlights the significant variation in traits for screening against drought tolerance among 50 green gram genotypes, emphasizing the importance of root architecture and proline accumulation in withstanding moisture stress.
+Genotypes with longer roots and higher proline levels, such as IC 395518, ML 1415 and Co 8 exhibited greater drought resilience, suggesting their potential for breeding programs aimed at improving green gram productivity under adverse environmental conditions.
+The study's findings provide valuable insights for developing drought-tolerant varieties, which are crucial for enhancing crop yields in the face of unpredictable weather patterns and climate change, ultimately contributing to sustainable agriculture and food security.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)